 As a venture capitalist, he initiated the launch of Lifenet Insurance Company, the first online insurance company, and invested in the development of “studio yoggy,” a pioneering yoga studio, which contributed to popularize Yoga widely in Japan.
-He started another venture companies, Campus for H Inc., a health care company that develops and markets innovative corporate wellness programs, and promotes well-being including mindfulness, as well as Money Design Inc. which is the first Robo Advisor company as a founder.
+He started another venture company, Campus for H Inc., a health care company that develops and markets innovative corporate wellness programs, and promotes well-being including mindfulness, as well as Money Design Inc. which is the first Robo Advisor company as a founder.
 Also he and his team set up the corporate venture capital together with IDEO which is famous for Design thinking.

-As a NGO/NPO,he also serves as Representative founder of International School of Asia, Karuizawa (ISAK), the first international boarding school in Japan since its establishment.
-In addition, he is Vice Chair Person of Human Rights Watch, which is one of the world’s leading independent organizations dedicated to defending and protecting human rights, and Director of Asia Pacific Initiative Foundation and Board member of Endeavor Japan. .
+As a NGO/NPO,he also serves as Representative founder of International School of Asia, Karuizawa (UWCISAK), the first international boarding school in Japan, since its establishment.
+In addition he is Vice Chair Person of Human Rights Watch which is one of the world’s leading independent organizations dedicated to defending and protecting human rights, Director of Asia Pacific Initiative Foundation and Board member of Endeavor Japan. .
 Mr. Taniya eived his B.A. in law from the University of Tokyo in 1987. rec

 Founder and Managing Partner, BEENEXT PTE.
 LTD.